Death of Brian Sinclair: Aftermath

 During his time in the waiting room, Sinclair had been observed on at least 17 occasions.
-In several instances, security staff or other patients in the waiting room raised concerns about his condition to nursing staff but were ignored.
-An inquest into Sinclair's death found that medical staff assumed that he was intoxicated, had already been discharged and had nowhere to go, had been triaged already and was waiting for a bed in the back of the treatment area, or was homeless and seeking shelter from the cold weather.
+In several instances, security staff or other patients in the waiting room raised concerns about his condition to the nursing staff but were ignored.
+An inquest into Sinclair's death found that medical staff assumed that he was intoxicated, had already been discharged and had nowhere to go, had been triaged already, and was waiting for a bed in the back of the treatment area, or was homeless and seeking shelter from the cold weather.

 Sinclair was an Indigenous double-amputee who used a wheelchair.
 Sinclair's family alleged assumptions were made about him because he was an Indigenous man in a wheelchair.
 The Winnipeg Regional Health Authority conducted an internal review and concluded that it would be unfair to discipline staff.
-The review remarked that staff, including one who had known Sinclair since he was 16 years-old, were hurt by such allegations and stated, “The staff of the adult emergency department are hurt, angered and frustrated that they have not been able to tell their story to counteract these allegations."
+The review remarked that staff, including one who had known Sinclair since he was 16 years old, were hurt by such allegations and stated, “The staff of the adult emergency department are hurt, angered, and frustrated that they have not been able to tell their story to counteract these allegations."

 In 2013, the president of the Winnipeg Regional Health Authority stated, "Mr. Sinclair's death was preventable.
 He came to us seeking care, and we failed him."
 The health authority apologized to Sinclair's family and began an inquest into his death.

-In 2014, a report, which concluded that Sinclair's death had been preventable, put forward 63 recommendations to overhaul the front end of Winnipeg's health-care services, including how patients in emergency rooms are triaged and registered.
+In 2014, a report which concluded that Sinclair's death had been preventable put forward 63 recommendations to overhaul the front end of Winnipeg's healthcare services, including how patients in emergency rooms are triaged and registered.

 In 2017, a group of doctors across Canada claimed that Sinclair died because of racism.
 The group recommended that federal and provincial governments implement policies to address racism in health care.